ShareKM/KMAP-M/fit/README.md

 ## Usage Instructions

-Examples of using many of the functions can be found in the `demo` folder.
+Examples of using many of the functions can be found in the `KMAP-M/demo` folder.

 Before using any of these wrapper functions, ensure that the compiled MEX binaries (e.g., `kfit_2tcm_mex_omp`, `kfit_liver_mex_omp`) are available in your MATLAB path.
 These binaries should have been compiled using the appropriate source files in the `KMAP-C/mex` directory.